plotly/plotly.py/doc/python/graph-objects.md

 The figures produced by Plotly Express can always be built from the ground up using graph objects, but this approach typically takes **5-100 lines of code rather than 1**.

 Here is a simple example of how to produce the same figure object from the same data, once with Plotly Express and once without.
+Note that [Plotly Express functions](/python-api-reference/plotly.express.html) like [`px.bar()`](/python/bar-charts/) accept a DataFrame and names of columns as the `x` and `y` arguments, while [Graph Objects functions](/python-api-reference/plotly.graph_objects.html) like [`go.Bar()`](/python/bar-charts/#basic-bar-charts-with-plotlygraphobjects) require the values to be passed to the `x` and `y` as a Series/list.

 The data in this example is in "long form" but [Plotly Express also accepts data in "wide form"](/python/wide-form/) and the line-count savings from Plotly Express over graph objects are comparable.
 More complex figures such as [sunbursts](/python/sunburst-charts/), [parallel coordinates](/python/parallel-coordinates-plot/), [facet plots](/python/facet-plots/) or [animations](/python/animations/) require many more lines of figure-specific graph objects code, whereas switching from one representation to another with Plotly Express usually involves changing just a few characters.

 ```python
 import pandas as pd